leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 ## Acknowledgements

 Big thanks to Songlin Yang, Julien Siems, and @Smerky, @BeeGass, @safelix, and @jacobbuckman for their feedback and discussions!
+All remaining mistakes are mine.

 ## How to Cite